Energy Systems for Swine Production

 Funding for this project is provided by the U of MN Rapid Agricultural Response Fund.

-- WCROC Swine Barn Solar PV System handout
+- WCROC Swine Barn Solar PV System handout (PDF)

 - Another way to save energy is to use a Reduced Nocturnal Temperature (RNT) regimen.
 Recent studies conducted across the Upper Midwest suggest consumption of heating fuel and electricity can be reduced 29 percent and 19 percent, respectively, in swine nurseries with no detrimental effects on pig performance (Johnston et al., 2012).
 This temperature-management approach could be implemented in other phases of production.
 Lowering Energy Consumption by Reduction of Temperature in Swine Facilities